Repentance, Forgiveness and the Kingdom of God

 A Devastating Diagnosis

-I started noticing this when I contracted a rare, degenerative autoimmune disease called systemic sclerosis (aka scleroderma).
+I started noticing this when I contracted a rare, degenerative autoimmune disease called systemic sclerosis (aka scleroderma) in 2004.
 It took years to finally link my symptoms to a specific diagnosis, but when it came, it was devastating.

 Although it initially hit me hard, it seemed to hit others even harder.